Shantou Guangdong, China Travel Guide

 Allows for timely adjustments to your travel plans, if needed.

-Reconfirm your flight or train schedule 24-48 hours before departure.
+Reconfirm your flight or train schedule 24-TWO days before departure.
 This helps you stay informed of any changes.